timothyhalim/vlcplayer/README.md

 ## <b>Todo</b>
 Priority :
-- Key press event left or right to scrub frame, and up or down for volume
-- Organize code make it easy to maintain
+- Enable seek after video is finished
 - Right Click Menu
 - Option to use Frame instead of Time
 - Animate visibility on hover or leave
-- More intuitive time slider currently hard to pick
+- Key press event left or right to scrub frame, and up or down for volume

 Future :
 - Overlay 2 video